seniramendis/seniramendis/README.md

 **Undergraduate Software & Data Engineer | Full-Stack & Mobile Developer**

-I am an Undergraduate Software Engineering student at Cardiff Metropolitan University (HND in Computer Software Engineering), based in Colombo, Sri Lanka.
+I am an Undergraduate Software Engineering student at Cardiff Metropolitan University.
 I am driven by a passion for problem-solving, innovation, and continuous learning.
 My background is built on a strong technical foundation in Full-Stack Web and Mobile Development, Object-Oriented Programming (OOP), and Agile methodologies, balanced with hands-on experience in project management, system architecture, and leadership.

 Open to **Software Developer, Web Developer, Android Developer, and Backend Developer** roles.

 ## 🚀 About Me
-* 🎓 Currently studying Computer Software Engineering at **Cardiff Metropolitan University / ICBT Campus**.
+* 🎓 Currently studying Computer Software Engineering at **Cardiff Metropolitan University**.
 * 💻 Passionate about architecting secure applications, complex database structures, and dynamic mobile experiences.
 * 🤝 Experienced in blending technology with business strategy, acting as Scrum Master and Product Owner in Agile environments.
 * 🌍 Actively seeking opportunities for networking, growth, and building real-world solutions.